anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Strings following a tag TBDt MUST NOT be appended to the name sequence.
 To prevent circular references, this DNS name suffix extension algorithm should error whenever a string position is encountered more than once during the extension of a name.
 Likewise, the algorithm should error whenever the _i_ is greater than the position of the previous seen string from this occurrence of tag TBDt.
-Only backward referencing is allowed for tagTBDt.
+Only backward referencing is allowed for tag TBDt.
 Decompression stops when any other type than a text string or any other tag than tag TBDt are encountered.
+-->

 The pseudo-code for this DNS name suffix extension algorithm can be seen in {{fig:decode-name}}.

 ~~~